MarsBased/handbook/guides/branding.md

 Preferably, we use the black and white logos, but we've got other options too.

-On black backgrounds, you first will use the white letters logo, and if the occassion suits it, the red letters logo.
+On black backgrounds, you first will use the white letters logo, and if the occasion suits it, the red letters logo.
 For most cases, the white letters logo will do, but on our corporate templates, for instance, we use a lot of red in other elements of the documents (page number, separators, tables, etc.).
 If red is a prominent colour on the document, you might want to use the red versions instead.

 White letters on transparent background, full name: